open-education-hub/operating-systems/content/chapters/io/lab/content/file-descriptors.md

 | `fseek()`  | `lseek()` |
 | `fclose()` | `close()` |

-So for most equivalents, just remove the leading `f` when moving fron the libc function to the underlying syscall.
+So for most equivalents, just remove the leading `f` when moving from the libc function to the underlying syscall.

 For a quick recap of the flags we've discussed so far, take a look at the following table.
 But don't bother memorising it.